 Oval racing in the rain is very rare, though it does occur.
-The Pickup Truck Racing Championship in Britain, the only series that still uses the oval at Rockingham, is willing to run the big oval in the rain, and the Tours Speedway, being a track built out of a parking lot with drainage systems, can hold rain races, as it did in 2014, and undoubtedly several short tracks have held races in a light drizzle.
+The Pickup Truck Racing Championship in Britain, the only series that still used the oval at Rockingham between about 2008 and its closure in 2018, was willing to run the big oval in the rain, and the Tours Speedway, being a track built out of a parking lot with drainage systems, can hold rain races, as it did in 2014, and undoubtedly several short tracks have held races in a light drizzle.

 In 1963, however, the most unexpected track held a rain race on its oval: Daytona.

 The American Challenge Cup, also known as the NASCAR Challenge Cup, made its debut in 1963.
 Somewhat confusingly, there had already been a race called the American Challenge Cup, which had begun in 1961 and was a ten lap dash at Daytona for the prior season’s winners.
 In 1963, the last year this ten lap dash was held, it was renamed the Race of Champions.

 The new race that usurped the moniker, however, was no quick dash.
 It was a 250 mile race for GT cars and sports cars alike.
 From Pontiacs to Ferraris, the race was open to all sorts provided their engine displacement was under 427.2 cubic inches.
 Its organizers are currently unknown.
 Several different cars entered the event, from a pair of Jaguars and a Maserati entered by sports car enthusiast Briggs Cunningham, Sr., grandfather of the former ARCA teamowner, to several self owned privateer teams such as a Ferrari 250 GTO entered by Britain’s David Piper and a Chevrolet Corvette owned and driven by American Tony Denman.